 There is a cafe area, should you want food, we just bought a couple of drinks for a pit stop in the afternoon.
-We did walk around the GWT Museum, there were some really interesting exhibits and plenty to keep even Monkey entertained.
+We did walk around the GWT Museum, there were some really interesting exhibits and plenty to keep even my son entertained.

 All in all, we had a lovely day out in the sun watching the trains go by.